Healthy You - Every Day

 Hearing hazards

-Sound intensity is measured in decibels (dB), and sounds at 70 dB or less are considered safe.
-The National Institutes of Health (NIH) says researchers have found that people who are exposed over extended periods of time to noise levels at 85 dB or higher are at a much greater risk for hearing loss.
+Sound intensity is measured in decibels (dB) and sounds at 70 dB or less are considered safe.
+The National Institutes of Health (NIH) says researchers have found that people who are exposed over extended periods of time to noise levels of 85 dB or higher are at a much greater risk for hearing loss.

-The Centers for Disease Control and Prevention (CDC) says repeated exposure to loud noise over the years affects how well you hear later in life and how quickly you develop hearing problems, even after exposure has stopped.
+According to the Centers for Disease Control and Prevention (CDC), repeated exposure to loud noise over the years affects how well you hear later in life and how quickly you develop hearing problems, even after exposure has stopped.
 The experts there tell us loud noise above 120 dB can cause immediate harm to your ears.

 While we all can’t carry around decibel meters, there are numerous smartphone apps and smart watches out there to help check your surroundings.
 There are even apps that offer hearing tests.